This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-• 4 cups corn kernels, thawed, if frozen
+- 4 cups corn kernels, fresh or thawed frozen

 Instructions

-• Heat the oil in a large skillet over medium heat.
-Add the corn to the skillet and cook for 4-5 minutes or until slightly charred, stirring occasionally.
-Remove from the heat and cool to room temperature.
+- Heat the oil in a large skillet over medium-high heat.
+Add the corn to the skillet and cook for 4–5 minutes, stirring occasionally but not constantly, until lightly charred.
+Remove from the heat and cool for a few minutes.

-• Transfer the corn to a mixing bowl.
-Add the onion, jalapeño, green onion, cilantro and cheese.
+- Transfer the corn to a mixing bowl.
+Add the red onion, jalapeño, green onion, cilantro, and cotija cheese.
 Set aside.

-• Pour the dressing over the corn mixture and toss to coat.
-Sprinkle with additional cilantro and Cojita cheese, if desired.
-Serve immediately
+- Pour the dressing over the corn mixture and toss to coat.
+Taste and adjust with more lime, salt, pepper, chili powder, or cotija if desired.
+Sprinkle with additional cilantro and cotija before serving.

 Notes